 - Employing the National Guard: STT directed their state National Guard Adjutant General (TAG) to request additional medical professionals from fellow TAGs across the region.

-- Temporary Reassignment of State and Local Personnel: After the HHS Secretary issues authorization under Section 319 of the Public Health Service Act, the requesting STT Governor has considered and/or reassigned state and local public health department or agency personnel funded in whole or in part through programs authorized under the Public Health Service Act to immediately address a public health emergency in the STT during the period of the emergency.
+- Temporary Reassignment of State and Local Personnel: If the HHS Secretary issues authorization under Section 319 of the Public Health Service Act, the requesting STT Governor has considered and/or reassigned state and local public health department or agency personnel funded in whole or in part through programs authorized under the Public Health Service Act to immediately address a public health emergency in the STT during the period of the emergency.

 - Congressional Affairs at (202) 646-4500 or at FEMA-Congressional-Affairs@fema.dhs.gov